ponylang/ponyc/INSTALL.md

 ## macOS

-Prebuilt macOS for Intel packages are available via [ponyup](https://github.com/ponylang/ponyup).
+Prebuilt macOS packages are available via [ponyup](https://github.com/ponylang/ponyup).
 You can also install nightly builds using ponyup.

-To install the most recent ponyc on macOS for Intel:
+To install the most recent ponyc on macOS:

 ```bash
 ponyup update ponyc release
 ```

-At this time, we don't offer prebuilt Pony binaries for M1 Apple Silicon.
-You will need to build Pony [from source](BUILD.md).

 ## Windows